rauschma/server-side-rendered-css/README.md

 * [typescript-plugin-css-modules](https://github.com/mrmckeb/typescript-plugin-css-modules): TypeScript language service plugin (doesn’t help with tsc)
 * [typed-css-modules](https://github.com/Quramy/typed-css-modules): creates .d.ts files from CSS Modules .css files.

-## Benefits of this approach

-* Node.js is fine with the JSON imports – in contrast to importing CSS, which doesn’t work for this use case.
-* TypeScript warns us during editing if we get CSS names wrong.